yilinwei/ensime.github.io/index.md

 title: Home
 ---

-ENSIME brings IDE features to your favourite text editor:
+ENSIME brings Scala and Java IDE features to your favourite text editor:

 - Show the type of the symbol under the cursor.
 - Contextual completion for values and methods.